- IHC Training

 In 2002, IHC expanded the scope of communication training to veterinary medicine through educational grants from sponsors such as Bayer Animal Health.
 The Veterinary Communication Project at IHC was developed to address gaps in veterinarian-client communication training at veterinary schools.
-To address those gaps, the Project has produced 16 educational modules with tools and resources for improving communication skills on a variety of topics (listed below).
+To address those gaps, the project has produced 16 educational modules with tools and resources for improving communication skills on a variety of topics (listed below).
 Teaching communication in veterinary medicine is now endorsed across the profession through national reports such as the North American Veterinary Medical Education Consortium, Partners for Healthy Pets, Brakke and Mega studies, Bayer Veterinary Care Usage Study, veterinary curriculum standards as set by AVMA Council of Education, and the North American Veterinary Licensing Examination testing of client communication skills for licensure.
 In addition, veterinary academic surveys have consistently demonstrated that practice success is dependent upon effective communication skills, and consumer surveys show that good communication is the number one priority when animal owners choose or decide to stay with a veterinary practice.
 Since 2003, close to 500 faculty members have been trained to teach the IHC’s veterinary communication modules within the curriculum in schools of veterinary medicine and technology across the United States, Canada, Japan, Australia, Portugal, Brazil and Chile.

-In addition to the Veterinary Communication Project faculty training (train-the-trainer) offered to veterinary school faculty, IHC has provided over 200 invited presentations, workshops and seminars at state, national and international veterinary conferences.
+In addition to the Veterinary Communication Project faculty training offered to veterinary school faculty, IHC has provided over 200 invited presentations, workshops and seminars at state, national and international veterinary conferences.
 Target audiences have included veterinary professionals in practice, research, industry and academia.

 IHC Veterinary Communication Modules